cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 ```

 However, I was able to optimise this by simply not including
-columns with negative or zero correlation.
+columns with negative or zero correlation with `DRK_YN`

 In particular, when

 ```python